GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-06-04 01:40:46 IST
+This content is dynamically generated in Indian Time (IST): 2024-06-04 01:55:21 IST

 Current Weather in Coimbatore:
-Temperature: 25.16 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist